 Walking/Trekking Poles They look like collapsible ski poles and are very common in the Alps.
 I find them to be a great help on steep slopes, up or down.
 They help distribute your weight from your knees and can make a vast improvement in comfort, especially for people who have had knee problems in the past.
 They’re also good for balance.
 Many, many people, after a tour, have suggested that we make these a mandatory packing item.
 Poles can be easily disassembled to make them fit into your checked baggage, or you can buy them in Europe – they’re affordable there and make a good souvenir.

-Small Flashlight For finding the bathroom at night while staying in remote inns.
+Small Flashlight For finding the bathroom at night while staying in huts or remote inns.

 Swiss Army Knife Always useful.
 Great for cutting cheese while breaking for a picnic.
 Don’t leave it in your carry-on luggage or you will lose it at the airport.